SB Nation: Partnership with the Ringer

-Elena Bergeron was named SB Nation editor-in-chief in 2017.
-In mid 2017, the sports and culture website The Ringer transferred its publishing platform from Medium to Vox Media's Chorus platform.
+In May 2017, the sports and culture website The Ringer transferred its publishing platform from Medium to Vox Media's Chorus platform.
 The site's founder, Bill Simmons, retained ownership and editorial control.
 The Ringer's parent company, Bill Simmons Media Group, and Vox Media agreed to share revenue generated by advertisements sold by Vox Media.
 Vox Media began sharing audience traffic between SB Nation and The Ringer.
-In February 2018, Vox Media laid off 50 employees, including some members of the SB Nation social video team.
+In August, the site underwent a revamp to match other SB Nation websites.